dreamscaperia/MTB_Offline_Content_Generator/README.md

 a) **(!!!)** Ensure the environment variable **CY_TOOLS_PATHS** is explicitly added to the environment variables, even if you have installed ModusToolbox to the default location.
 To do this on Windows, go to ***System Properties --> Advanced --> Environment Variables***.
 Ensure the value references to the ModusToolbox tools directory **tools_X.Y** correctly, and you must use forward slashes in the variable’s path.
 For more information, see [*ModusToolbox User Guide*](https://www.cypress.com/file/512716/download).

-b) **(!!!)** Also, remember to delete the environment variable **CyRemoteManifestOverride** if you find it in the System Environment.
+b) **(!!!)** Also, remember to delete the environment variable **CyRemoteManifestOverride** if you find it in the environment variables.
 Because it will interfere with the offline mode of ModusToolbox and cause incoherence.

-c) Download the attached ModusToolbox Offline Content Package Generator.
+c) Download the ModusToolbox Offline Content Package Generator.
 Unzip it to the preferred location.
 You'll get a directory named **offline** and it includes the script files.
+Enter that directory.

 d) Double-click to run the file **!!!PLEASE_RUN_ME!!!.cmd** and leave all other files untouched.
 Now the generating process is started and might need hours to complete.
 Please wait for the window to be terminated automatically.

 e) Now you have successfully generated your own and up-to-date ModusToolbox offline content package.
-Return to superior directory and copy the whole directory **offline** that you just generated, to the hidden directory named ".modustoolbox" in your home directory.
+Return to superior directory and copy the whole directory **offline** that you just generated, to the hidden directory named **.modustoolbox** in your home directory.
 Theoretically the generated package can be used on Windows/MacOS/Linux.

 f) Congratulations!
 Use the ModusToolbox in offline mode.
 You will see the package is loaded.
 If your package becomes out-of-date, simply run the file **!!!PLEASE_RUN_ME!!!.cmd** again.